guyd1995/smiley-pad/models/README.md

 <b>To download the dataset</b>: [FEC Dataset](https://ai.google/tools/datasets/google-facial-expression/)

-Once you download the dataset, extract it into a subdirectory named "FEC_dataset" in this directory (meaning there will be a directory called "FEC_dataset" which will contain the dataset in a subdirectory also named "FEC_dataset").
+Once you download the dataset, extract it into a subdirectory named "FEC_dataset" in the same directory as this repository's main folder is (meaning next to "smiley-pad" there will be a directory called "FEC_dataset" which will contain the dataset in a subdirectory also named "FEC_dataset".
+We advise you to have a parent directory called "smiley-pad" that will contain both "smiley-pad" and "FEC_dataset").

 ### Preprocess Dataset